-- 137. Forcing a person into a marriage is a crime in England and Wales.
+- 143. Forcing a person into a marriage is a crime in England and Wales.
 A forced marriage is one entered into without the full and free consent of one or both parties and where violence, threats or any other form of coercion is used to cause a person to enter into a marriage.
 Threats can be physical or emotional and psychological.
 A lack of full and free consent can be where a person does not consent or where they cannot consent (if they have learning disabilities, for example).
-Nevertheless, some communities use religion and culture as a way to coerce a person into marriage. - 138.
+Nevertheless, some communities use religion and culture as a way to coerce a person into marriage.
+However, forced marriage is still a crime up to the 18th birthday of a child even if no violence or threats are used. - 144.
 All school staff need to be aware when reporting forced marriage that it is dealt with promptly.
 If the perpetrator becomes aware that the forced marriage is being investigated this can place the child at risk of being sent abroad immediately, disappearing and even murdered.
 Upon discovering and reporting a forced marriage, school staff should not liaise with the child's family, unless this has been agreed following the risk assessment from police/children's social care.
-When reporting, the school staff must report any siblings they are aware of within the household too, this includes males as siblings may also be at potential risk. - 139.
-Possible indicators that a pupil may be at risk of forced marriage include: - a child may appear anxious, depressed and emotionally withdrawn with low self-esteem - a child may have mental health disorders and display behaviours such as selfharming, self- cutting or anorexia - sometimes a child may come to the attention of the police having been discovered shoplifting or taking drugs or alcohol - a child may present with a sudden decline in their performance, behaviour, engagement, aspirations or motivation - a child may discuss an upcoming family holiday that they are worried about - the child may have fears that they will be taken out of education and kept abroad - a decline in punctuality which may be the result of having to 'negotiate' their way out of the house - a child may be withdrawn from school by those with parental responsibility, and not provided with suitable education at home - a child running away from home - no time allowed for extra-curricular activities - surveillance of the child by siblings or cousins - family history of older siblings leaving education early and marrying early - the child or other siblings within the family reported as missing - reports of Domestic Abuse, harassment or breaches of the peace at the family home - reports by the child of rape or kidnap - reports by the child of threats to kill and attempts to kill or harm by the perpetrator
+When reporting, the school staff must report any siblings they are aware of within the household too, this includes males as siblings may also be at potential risk.

+145. Possible indicators that a pupil may be at risk of forced marriage include:

+- a child may appear anxious, depressed and emotionally withdrawn with low self-esteem - a child may have mental health disorders and display behaviours such as selfharming, self- cutting or anorexia - sometimes a child may come to the attention of the police having been discovered shoplifting or taking drugs or alcohol - a child may present with a sudden decline in their performance, behaviour, engagement, aspirations or motivation - a child may discuss an upcoming family holiday that they are worried about - the child may have fears that they will be taken out of education and kept abroad - a decline in punctuality which may be the result of having to 'negotiate' their way out of the house - a child may be withdrawn from school by those with parental responsibility, and not provided with suitable education at home - a child running away from home - no time allowed for extra-curricular activities - surveillance of the child by siblings or cousins - family history of older siblings leaving education early and marrying early - the child or other siblings within the family reported as missing - reports of disc, harassment or breaches of the peace at the family home - reports by the child of rape or kidnap - reports by the child of threats to kill and attempts to kill or harm by the perpetrator there will be occasions when a pupil's behaviour warrants a response under child protection rather than anti-bullying procedures.